IN-CORE/pyincore/README.md

 - We recommend using Jupyter notebook for running the **pyIncore** projects.
 It as an open-source application that allows you to create projects (documents) that contain live Python code, visualizations and documentation.
-Jupyter Notebook is already installed with Anaconda distribution; it has to be installed separately in your virtual environment.
+Jupyter Notebook is already installed with Anaconda distribution; with Miniconda it has to be installed separately in your virtual environment.

 ## Installation